ochaniashish/hugo-try/content/project/patexp/index.md

 # slides: example
 ---
 <DIV align="justify">
-This paper examines the effects of the end of intellectual property protection on a firm’s voluntary disclosure decisions.
-Focusing on the pharmaceutical industry, we document that firms are less inclined to provide management guidance around patent expirations due to the significant uncertainty regarding future performance.
-Specifically, managers are more likely to reduce short-term guidance compared to long-term guidance.
-This reduced likelihood of issuing management guidance stems primarily from managerial uncertainty.
-Our findings indicate that the non-issuance of management guidance is more pronounced when the patent expiration is associated with (a) a higher impact on the firm’s revenues and market share, (b) weaker IP protection, and (c) greater uncertainty about generic entry.
-In contrast, managers tend to increase qualitative disclosure about patent expiration during the presentation segments of the conference calls, plausibly to compensate for the reduced quantitative disclosures.
-Additionally, peer firms actively invest in their R&D pipelines to capitalize on the patent expiration of the focal firm without increasing their disclosure.
-Overall, our paper highlights how managers change their disclosures in response to market-anticipated adverse events. </DIV>
+This paper examines how the expiration of a firm's intellectual property protection affects its voluntary disclosure decisions.
+Existing research suggests that managers weigh the benefits of disclosure against its potential costs, particularly during adverse events.
+We focus on a unique, predictable adverse event: patent expirations.
+Using granular data on pharmaceutical drug patents, we find that firms are less likely to issue management guidance during quarters surrounding patent expirations, with a notable reduction in short-term guidance.
+This behavior is driven by two key mechanisms: the predictable nature of patent expirations reduces the risk of shareholder lawsuits, and managers seek to mitigate reputational risks by avoiding forecasts that could be perceived as overly optimistic.
+Despite the reduction in quantitative guidance, managers enhance qualitative discussions on patent expirations during conference calls.
+Firms proactively address anticipated revenue declines by increasing innovation efforts well before expiration dates.
+Overall, this study highlights how managers strategically adapt disclosure practices to navigate market-anticipated adverse events. </DIV>